 28. Distribution Technical Code

-(1) Western Power must prepare and make publicly available a Distribution Technical Code on or before 31 July 1997.
+(1) A corporation must prepare and make publicly available a Distribution Technical Code in respect of its electricity distribution network on or before 1 May 2006.

-(1a) On or before 31 March 1999, Western Power must amend the Distribution Technical Code so that it relates to —

-(a) the interconnected network; and

-(b) the regional power system,

-and subregulation (3) does not apply in respect of that amendment.
+[(1a) repealed]

-(2) Western Power may from time to time amend the Distribution Technical Code.
+(2) A corporation may from time to time amend the Distribution Technical Code.

-(3) Before amending the Distribution Technical Code in a manner which Western Power reasonably believes to be material, Western Power must make details of the proposed amendment publicly available and allow a reasonable period of time for persons affected by the proposed amendment to comment on the proposed amendment.
+(3) Before amending the Distribution Technical Code in a manner which the corporation reasonably believes to be material, a corporation must make details of the proposed amendment publicly available and allow a reasonable period of time for persons affected by the proposed amendment to comment on the proposed amendment.

 (4) The Distribution Technical Code must contain the following in relation to both the interconnected network and the regional power systems: